Totremont/Totremont/README.md

-## You have stumbled across the second worst Github profile 🥈
-<sub>Don't worry, your 🥇 is still safe</sub>
+## I was waiting for you🦉🧙‍♂️

 <table>
   <tr>
     <td>
-      <strong>A ver camaradas esto va a ser rápido:</strong>
+      <strong>Some things about me</strong>
       <p></p>
       <ul>
-        <li>I speak both Spanish and English equally bad.</li>
-        <li>I'm an Argentinian 🇦🇷 college student going through my last year of Information Systems Engineering at
+        <li>I'm a college student from 🇦🇷 Argentina going through my last year of Information Systems Engineering at
           <a href="https://utn.edu.ar/es/federacion-universitaria-tecnologica/feria-de-carreras/sistemas-de-informacion">UTN</a>.
         </li>
         <li>You can also reach me on</li>